-Overall, the SEC Cross-Border Proposals result in an easier determination of U.S. ownership (due to the new methods of calculating ownership), fewer conflicts between U.S. and home country requirements (due to the multiple offer options, back-end withdrawal rights and subsequent offering periods), more flexibility for non-U.S. persons to purchase securities outside U.S. tender offers (due to the 14e-5 revisions) and increased clarity when applying the rules (due to the increased availability of the exemption from Rule 13e-3 and technical changes on Schedule TO, Forms F-4 and S-4).
-The amendments have codified a number of the SEC's prior no-action relief grants, providing bright-line rules that will make the applicability of the U.S. rules more predictable thereby facilitating cross-border business combinations.
+Overall, the SEC Cross-Border Proposals result in an easier determination of US ownership (due to the new methods of calculating ownership), fewer conflicts between US and home country requirements (due to the multiple offer options, back-end withdrawal rights and subsequent offering periods), more flexibility for non-US persons to purchase securities outside US tender offers (due to the 14e-5 revisions) and increased clarity when applying the rules (due to the increased availability of the exemption from Rule 13e-3 and technical changes to Schedule TO, Forms F-4 and S-4).
+The amendments have codified a number of the SEC's prior no-action letters, providing bright-line rules that will make the applicability of the US rules more predictable, thereby facilitating cross-border business combinations.

-III.
-Eligibility Threshold - Calculating U.S. Ownership
+Eligibility Threshold-Calculating US Ownership

-A. Negotiated Transactions
+Negotiated Transactions

-Eligibility to rely on the cross-border exemptions is determined by the percentage (up to 10% or up to 40%) of the relevant class of target securities held by U.S. beneficial owners.
-Any securities held by the acquiror in the business combination transaction are excluded from the calculation of U.S. ownership.
-As revised, the rules will no longer exclude securities held by individual holders of more than 10% of the subject class from the calculation of U.S. ownership.
+Eligibility to rely on the cross-border exemptions is determined by the percentage (up to 10 percent or up to 40 percent) of the relevant class of target securities held by US beneficial owners.
+Any securities held by the acquiror in the business combination transaction are excluded from the calculation of US ownership.
+As revised, the rules will no longer exclude securities held by individual holders of more than 10 percent of the subject class from the calculation of US ownership, which has prevented some acquirors from relying on the exemptions.

 To identify those securities held for the accounts of persons located in the United States, the rules require the acquiror in a negotiated transaction to "look through" securities held of record by banks, brokers and other nominees in the United States, the subject company's jurisdiction of incorporation and that of each participant in the business combination, and the jurisdiction of the primary trading market for the subject securities.
 However, if after "reasonable inquiry" the acquiror is unable to obtain information about the location of the security holders for whom a nominee holds, it may assume that the holders are residents of the jurisdiction in which the nominee has its principal place of business.
+This inquiry has proven to be difficult in some circumstances.

-Under the revised rules, acquirors must calculate U.S. ownership in the target company as of any date no more than 60 days before and no more than 30 days after the public announcement (instead of commencement) of the cross-border tender offer or business combination transaction.
+Under the revised rules, acquirors must calculate US ownership in the target company as of any date no more than 60 days before and no more than 30 days after the public announcement (instead of commencement) of the cross-border tender offer or business combination transaction.
 However, if the issuer or acquiror is unable to complete the look-through analysis in this 90-day period, it may use a date within 120 days before public announcement (although this extended period is not available for rights offerings).

-B. Alternate Test
+Alternate Test

-The revised rules provide for an alternate test to determine eligibility to rely on the cross-border exemptions.
-The alternate test is available for all non-negotiated (i.e., "hostile") transactions and in negotiated transactions where the issuer or acquiror is unable to conduct the look-through analysis.
+Given the difficulties in obtaining information about US beneficial ownership, the revised rules provide for an alternate test to determine eligibility to rely on the cross-border exemptions.
+The alternate test is available for all non-negotiated (i.e., hostile) transactions and in negotiated transactions where the issuer or acquiror is unable to conduct the look-through analysis.

 Whether an acquiror is unable to conduct the required look-through analysis is a question of facts and circumstances, but the need to dedicate time and resources to the analysis, or concerns about completeness and accuracy of the information gathered are not adequate justification for using the alternate test.
-Examples of when the alternate test may be used are: where security holders lists are only generated at fixed intervals, are out of date and more current information is not otherwise available; and when the subject securities are in bearer form and nominees are prohibited by law from disclosing information about the holders.
+Examples of when the alternate test may be used are: (1) security holders lists are only generated at fixed intervals, are out of date, and more current information is not otherwise available; and (2) when the subject securities are in bearer form and nominees are prohibited by law from disclosing information about the holders.